Close

 Finalise the Purchase

 Once you have found the property, you must finalise the purchase by signing the lease agreement and paying a deposit.
-After that, your lender will conduct the property valuation to ensure it is worth your borrowing amount.
+After that, your lender will conduct a property valuation to ensure it is worth the amount you are borrowing.
 When the property valuation is complete, the lender will release your loan amount so you can complete the purchase and become the property owner.

 Mortgage Fees and Other Costs